amRadhwen/SSHPF/README.md

 # SSHPF
--Connect to the administrator user account on the Host computer\n -Copy file "sshpf.cmd" to usb drive.
+-Connect to the administrator user account on the Host computer<br\>
+-Copy file "sshpf.cmd" to usb drive.
 -Insert usb drive in host computer
 -Copy file "sshpf.cmd" to directory "C:\"